Parts of a French Drain

 - Water-permeable landscape fabric to prevent silt and roots from entering the drain pipe

-Tip: Rigid PVC drain pipe is more expensive (75 cents/ft.) than flexible drain pipe (45 cents/ft.) and requires glued fittings, but it’s virtually crush-proof.
+Tip: Rigid PVC drain pipe is more expensive (75 cents per foot) than flexible drain pipe (45 cents per foot) and requires glued fittings, but it’s virtually crush-proof.
 You can use a power snake to clear clogs in rigid PVC, but a snake will ruin flexible pipe.

 - Phone the Call Before Your Dig hotline.
 By dialing 811, you can tap free city services that can mark the location of all underground utilities before you start digging.
 You can find additional information on digging services at Dig Safe.

 - Plan for dirt.
 You’ll be excavating a large amount of dirt and replacing it with drainage gravel, so you’ll need to figure out where to put your dirt.
 Suggestions: fill in low spots; create raised beds; build up foundation slope.

 Options for excavating your French drain trench include:

 - Dig by hand.
 It’s labor-intensive but cheap if you do it yourself (enlist a friend or two).

 - Rent a trenching tool.
 A gas-powered, walk-behind trenching tool will cut a trenches up to 18 inches deep and 24 inches wide.
 Cost: $125 to $200 per day.
 (You’ll need a way to get the tool back and forth to your property.)

 Tip: A trenching tool throws dirt off to the side.
 Lay pieces of old plywood or a heavy tarp alongside your trench location to catch dirt and make it easier to move it to another location.